ID Scanning in the Last Mile: Operational Considerations

 What does this mean for delivery companies?

-It results in substantial reduction in the amount of time a driver spends verifying age and an estimate 71% increase in productivity.
+It substantially reduces the amount of time a driver spends verifying age, and provides an estimated 71% increase in productivity.

 Increase margins with advanced delivery services

-Consumer demands are increasing, with customers expecting same day / next day delivery as standard.
+Consumer demands are increasing, with customers expecting same-day or next-day delivery as standard.
 In fact, 66% of millennials want the option of 1 hour delivery in cities (Accenture).

 Increase the delivery quality of operational KPIs

-Last mile operators are continually striving to exceed key performance indicators.
-This is whether reducing dwell time, increasing delivered in full on time (DIFOT) rates, reducing damage claims, cutting parcel theft or age verification compliance.
+Last mile operators are continually striving to exceed key performance indicators such as reducing dwell time, increasing delivered in full on time (DIFOT) rates, reducing damage claims, cutting parcel theft or age verification compliance.

 As a result, operational leaders are increasingly turning to technology like smart data capture to help with: